 It will wrangle all of those little bits and it closes so you don’t have to worry about accidentally dropping it spilling thumbtacks all over the floor.

-Magic No Cord Desk
+Magic No Wire Desk

-Not so.
+It’s amazing, right?
 You can find the details on this magic cord hack on Jak and Jill.

+It’s all about functionality.
 Don’t you love the idea of having your phone up off the desk like that?
 It’s so smart!
 If you accidentally slosh some coffee all over your desk, you don’t have to worry about it getting on your phone.

 You can find the details for how to make your own little pegboard at Love Create Celebrate.